-Last weekend, a dear friend of ours, Carol, tripped over a childproof gate at the bottom of her stairs and broke her ankle.
+A dear friend of ours, Carol, tripped over a childproof gate at the bottom of her stairs and broke her ankle.
 She ended up in a large hospital for three days.
 During her stay, Carol was put in a patient room with a sofa and a stuffed, white chair for visitors.

-Several of Carol’s stay, her whole family visited her: her husband, her son, her two daughters, daughter and sons-in-law and multiple grandchildren.
+On the first day of Carol’s stay, her whole family visited her: her husband, her son, her two daughters, daughter and sons-in-law and multiple grandchildren.
 Several family members took turns sitting in the white chair.
-When one of her son-in-laws sat in the brown chair, he thought he felt something biting him and mentioned to the nurse’s station, that he thought there might be something in Carol’s room.
-The nurse did a quick inspection, but did not see anything.
+One of her sons-in-law thought he felt something biting him and mentioned at the nurse’s station.
+The nurse did a quick inspection but didn’t see anything.

 A new nurse inspected the chair and saw a small dark red insect along the seam.
-This nurse had already been trained in the identification of bed bugs and in the hospital’s bed bug action plan.
+This nurse had been trained in the identification of bed bugs and in the hospital’s bed bug action plan.
 He immediately reported the sighting and began the process to correct the situation.

 Carol and her clan were moved to a different room.
 The room with the white chair was quarantined and treated for bed bugs.

-o The son-in-law had left to go back to work at his financial planning firm, a large office building downtown, with 11 floors.
+-The son-in-law had left to go back to work at his financial planning firm, a large office building downtown, with 11 floors.

-o An adult granddaughter took the train back to Chicago where she attends college.
+-An adult granddaughter took the train back to Chicago where she attends college.
 She lives in a dorm on campus with 3 other girls.

-o Carol’s other grandchildren attend daycare and middle school.
+-Carol’s other grandchildren attend daycare and middle school.

-o The deacon didn’t go directly home, he visited another parishioner in the same hospital.
+-The deacon didn’t go directly home, he visited another parishioner in the same hospital.

-o The gardening club ladies?
+-The gardening club ladies?
 After visiting with Carol, some of them returned home, while others went out to lunch and then window shopping at the mall.